Quakers Act 1695

-The Quakers Act 1695 was an Act of the Parliament of England which allowed Quakers to substitute an affirmation where the law previously required an oath.
-The Act did not apply to the oaths required when giving evidence in a criminal case or to serve on a jury or to hold any office of profit from the Crown.
+The Quakers Act 1695 was an act of the Parliament of England which allowed Quakers to substitute an affirmation where the law previously required an oath.
+The act did not apply to the oaths required when giving evidence in a criminal case or to serve on a jury or to hold any office of profit from the Crown.
 It allowed legal proceedings to be taken against Quakers before a justice of the peace for refusing to pay tithes if the amount claimed did not exceed £10.

-The Act would have expired in seven years but, in 1702, Parliament extended it for another eleven years by the Affirmation by Quakers Act 1701.
-In 1715, it was made permanent and applied also to Scotland.
+The act would have expired in seven years but, in 1702, Parliament extended it for another eleven years by the Affirmation by Quakers Act 1701 13 & 14 Will.
+3. c.
+4. In 1715, it was made permanent and applied also to Scotland.

+The act was made perpetual and extended to Scotland by the Tithes and Church Rates Recovery Act 1714 (1 Geo.
+1. St. 2. c.
+6).

 Repeal

-The Act, except sections 3 and 4, was repealed by the Statute Law Revision Act 1867.
-The remaining sections were repealed by the Statute Law (Repeals) Act 1969.
+The whole act, except sections 3 and 4, was repealed by the Statute Law Revision Act 1867 (30 & 31 Vict. c.
+59).

+The remaining sections were repealed by section 1 of, and the schedule to, and part II of the schedule to, the Statute Law (Repeals) Act 1969 (c.
+52).